insthync/awesome-unity3d/README.md

 * [SpeedDate](https://github.com/proepkes/SpeedDate) - SpeedDate Masterserver: Connecting Players
 * [UnityLockstep](https://github.com/proepkes/UnityLockstep) - Deterministic Lockstep with serverside framerate for Unity
 * [ET](https://github.com/egametang/ET) - Unity3D Client And C# Server Framework
+* [unity-fastpacedmultiplayer](https://github.com/JoaoBorks/unity-fastpacedmultiplayer) - Features a Networking Framework to be used on top of Unity Networking, in order to implement an Authoritative Server with Lag Compensation, Client-Side Prediction/Server Reconciliation and Entity Interpolation

 ### Physic
 * [BulletSharpUnity3d](https://github.com/Phong13/BulletSharpUnity3d) - A fork of the BulletSharp project to make the Bullet Physics Engine usable from C# code in Unity3d